nyu-ossd-s20/project-evaluation/gnome_atk_evaluation.md

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>
-ATK has a GTK dependency, which is a toolkit for UI components.
-There are no clear instructions on how to install this dependency, just a link to their website (people are supposed to follow GTK's provided steps).
+ATK has a GLib dependency, which is a toolkit for UI components.
+There are no clear instructions on how to install this dependency, it is installed during the build, or it can be installed manually by following the instructions on GTK.org website.

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>